MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P02-Building-The-Feed-View/content.md

 A perk of keeping things simple in the beginning is that you don't have to spend a lot of time configuring the UI.

 > [action]
-> Add a table view to the view controller and pin it to all 4 sides.
+> Add a table view to the view controller, name it **Feed Table View**, and pin it to all 4 sides.
 > ![Add table view](assets/pin-table-view.png)

 ## Prepare the Swift file